 Introducing MSL Master - Mandarin as a Second Language

-MSL Master stands for Mandarin as a second language master.
+MSL Master stands for Mandarin as a Second Language Master.
 This name reflects who our students are and what our approach is to teaching and learning Mandarin Chinese.
 Our students are non-Chinese speakers who have grasped their first language.
-And our approach is to help students master Chinese and to help them become a master of Chinese.
+And our mission is to help students master Chinese and to help them become a master of Chinese.

 Reasons Not to Learn Chinese

-For those who want to learn Chinese because they have heard that Chinese is so easy because it has no tenses, no verb conjugations, no plural forms, they should not learn Chinese.
-Chinese, one of the hardest languages on Earth, is going to smash them into pieces.
+For those who want to learn Chinese because they have heard that Chinese is so easy to learn for the following reasons, that Chinese has no tenses, no verb conjugations, no plural forms, they should not learn Chinese.
+There are good reasons for Chinese to be widely recognised as one of the hardest languages on Earth.

 For those who are lured by the beautiful Chinese calligraphy, they don’t need the knowledge of Chinese language to appreciate the art!
 So there is no need to learn Chinese.